Real-time speech translation with 3-second latency

 | Session initialization | session.update (Session configuration) | session.created (Session created), session.updated (Session configuration updated) |

-Download the following sample images to your local computer: medical mask.png and masquerade mask.png
+Download the following sample images: medical mask.png and masquerade mask.png

-Download the following code to the same folder as livetranslate_client.py and run it.
-Say "What is mask?" into the microphone.
-When you input the medical mask image, the model translates the phrase as "What is a medical mask?".
-When you input the masquerade mask image, the model translates the phrase as "What is a masquerade mask?".
+Download the following code to the same directory as livetranslate_client.py and run it.
+Say "What is mask?" into your microphone.
+The model uses the provided image to disambiguate the word "mask."
+For example, using the medical mask.png file translates the phrase as "What is a medical mask?", while using the masquerade mask.png file translates it as "What is a masquerade mask?".

 Billing